facebook/fresco/docs/01-using-controllerbuilder.md

 mSimpleDraweeView.setController(controller);
 ```

-You should always call `setOldController` when building a new controller.
-This prevents an unneeded memory allocation.
+You should call `setOldController` when building a new controller.
+This will allow for the old controller to be reused and a couple of unnecessary memory allocations to be avoided.

 More details: